List of Chinese astronauts: By selection group

-China announced that 18 people - 17 men, 1 woman, all of whose names were not revealed - had been selected as new astronauts.
+China announced that 18 people, 17 men and 1 woman, had been selected as new astronauts.
 The positions were broken down as 7 spacecraft pilots ("aviators of the People's Liberation Army Air Force"), 7 flight engineers ("former researchers or technicians in aeronautics, astronautics and other related fields"), and 4 mission payload specialists ("those involved in space science and through applications for China's manned space program").

+As of October 2025, only names of those selected to fly to space have been revealed.